zohan638/Cowin-Notifier/README.md

  - Tested with other online services like Under45, it is definitely faster and much more reliable than that.

+ - Added a main.exe file to run the script without running the main.py file!

 > In my testing it notified for vaccine before it showed up on Cowin website!